tomasjohn/realtime-melown/README.md

-## Welcome to the project 'API for including real-time data in Melown Maps'
+## API for real-time data in Melown Maps

 [edit this](https://github.com/tomasjohn/realtime-melown/edit/master/README.md)

+Welcome to this project.
 [Melown](https://www.melown.com/index.html) is the 3D map developer's library.
 Within you are able to create virtual geographical environtment at your website.
-This project is about easing the procedure of including real-time data into the created Melown environtment.
-The product of this project is a library (API if u will) written in Javascript.
-Library is using PHP, [JQuery](),  and parameters can be managed with pre-created [AngularJS]() based control panel.
+And this project is about easing the procedure of including real-time data into the environtment created by Melown.
+Project represents a library (API if u want) written in Javascript.
+Library is using PHP, [JQuery](),  and parameters associated with data inclusion, like choice of 3D model to represent the data on their positions, can be managed with optional control panel created by [AngularJS]().
 The fundamental rock of this project was set in the matter of final thesis at Mendel University of Brno.
-And work it's not an original production of the Melown project.
-Like that in no responsibility should Melown be contacted.
+And work it is not an original production of the Melown project.
+Like that within any issue related to this project should not Melown company  be contacted.
+Any

-### Real-time API tutorial
+### How-to use API

 upcoming, TODO